 Go swimming in a cenote

 There’s nothing quite as magical as going swimming in a Cenote in Mexico.
 These natural sinkholes are mainly associated with Mexico’s Yucatán Peninsula.
 I found my way to this cenote near Coba after a long day of climbing pyramids which made the cool water a glorious end to an adventurous day.
 There were also bats, which was super cool.
+I wish we could have stayed and camped there!

 Learn something new